SSWConsulting/SSW.Rules.Content/rules/architecture-diagram/rule.md

 #### Miro (by Adobe)

-[Miro](https://miro.com/) is an online collaborative whiteboard platform.
-It is very easy to use and optimised for whiteboarding, but it can also be used to create diagrams.
-It is not designed for this purpose "out of the box" and is lacking in features compared to Diagrams.net.
+[Miro](https://miro.com/) is an online tool designed primarily for whiteboard-style collaboration.
+It is very easy to use and optimised for this purpose.
+As a diagramming tool, it is lacking in features compared to Diagrams.net, but it can be used to create simple diagrams.

 Note: The paid version of Miro gives you Azure Architecture Diagram templates - see [miro.com/templates/azure-architecture-diagram/](https://miro.com/templates/azure-architecture-diagram/)